 Pre-authorized payments have made paying your monthly bills easier than ever.
 No fuss, no muss – your balance owing is automatically debited from your bank account, so you never have to worry about paying your bills late again.
 Although this is a blessing, it can also be a curse.
 As companies push their customers to switch to e-billing, it’s easy to adopt an “out of sight, out of mind” attitude and forget about your bill payments.
-Not only can this leave you open to being overcharged, you can find yourself paying for services you don’t even use.
+Not only can this leave you open to being overcharged, but you can also find yourself paying for services you don’t even use.
 Here are some tips to avoid being a slave to recurring expenses.

 Watch Your Bills